chirag127/Auto-Journal-Browser-Extension/README.md

 ## Future Enhancements

 - GPT-style chatbot that can answer "What did I read last week about AI?"
 - Auto-export to GitHub
 - Mood/tone detection of content consumed
 - Graph view of reading connections (à la Roam/Obsidian)
 - OAuth2 login support for syncing across devices

+## 🙌 Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/amazing-feature`)
+3. Commit your changes (`git commit -m 'Add some amazing feature'`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
+5. Open a Pull Request

+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

-## License
+## 🪪 License

-MIT
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.